 B) The whole or part of the Temporary LNG Cargo Storage Area that has been allocated within the Basic LNG Service according to the Annual LNG Program, until the end of the unloading Time of the said LNG Cargo.

-3. With the transfer agreement, the Transferor and the Transferee agree that the Transferee fully enters into the rights and obligations of the Transferor arising from the provisions of the Code and the terms of the LNG Agreement regarding the transfered size in cases A) to C) of paragraph [1] and becomes solely responsible to the Operator for the fulfillment of these obligations and in particular those related to the payment of the current Invoice for the use of the NGTS and the current Tarrif Regulation of the NGTS as well as for any financial obligations that arise from the commitment of the Additional Storage under Articles [76] and [76A].
+3. With the transfer agreement, the Transferor and the Transferee agree that the Transferee fully enters into the rights and obligations of the Transferor arising from the provisions of the Code and the terms of the LNG Agreement regarding the transferred size in cases A) to C) of paragraph [1] and becomes solely responsible to the Operator for the fulfillment of these obligations and in particular those related to the payment of the current Invoice for the use of the NGTS and the current Tarrif Regulation of the NGTS as well as for any financial obligations that arise from the commitment of the Additional Storage under Articles [76] and [76A].

-4. The transfer agreement shall take effect upon the written consent of the Operator.
-To this end, the Contracting Parties shall submit a joint request for acceptance of the transfer by notifying the Operator in writing of the transfered size, the unique number (code) of the Approved Application, to which the transfered size relates and shall submit any details relating to such transfer, until 13:00 of the previous Day from the Day on which the transfer takes place.
-In case the transfer Contract also transfers a Minimum LNG Gasifiaction Capacity or Temporary Storage Space, the above data are submitted to the operator no later than the Day following the completion of the LNG Cargo Injection.
+4. The transfer agreement shall take effect upon the consent of the Operator.
+To this end, the Contracting Parties shall submit a joint request for acceptance of the transfer by notifying the Operator via the Natural Gas Electronic Information System (NGEIS) of the transferred size, the unique number (code) of the Approved Application, to which the transferred size relates and shall submit any details relating to such transfer, until 13:00 of the previous Day from the Day on which the transfer takes place.
+In case the transfer Contract also transfers a Minimum LNG Gasification Capacity or Temporary Storage Space, the above data are submitted to the operator no later than the Day following the completion of the LNG Cargo Injection.

-5. Especially for case C) of paragraph [1], Transferor and transferee User with their joint request further specify the size of the LNG Cargo and the Temporary Storage Corresponding to the size of the LNG Cargo, which is transfered.
-In the event that the User Transferee has not booked the total bundled LNG Capacity, which corresponds to the Minimum Gasification Capacity of the transfered size of the LNG Cargo, it is obligatorily transfered to the User Transferee and the part of the required Minimum Gasification Capacity for this LNG cargo and for the entire Temporary Storage Period.
+5. Especially for case C) of paragraph [1], Transferor and transferee User with their joint request further specify the size of the LNG Cargo and the Temporary Storage Corresponding to the size of the LNG Cargo, which is transferred.
+In the event that the User Transferee has not booked the total bundled LNG Capacity which corresponds to the Minimum Gasification Capacity of the transferred size of the LNG Cargo, it is obligatorily transferred to the User Transferee the size of the Minimum Gasification Capacity that remains in order to correspond to the aforementioned Minimum Gasification Capacity.
 The relevant requests are submitted until 12:00 of the second day before the unloading Day.
 For the cases regulated by this paragraph, after the acceptance of the transfer, the relevant LNG cargos are considered to have the same Temporary Storage Period, Unloading Day and Unloading Time.

-6. Upon acceptance of the transfer request by the Operator, the transfered size of the LNG cargo constitutes a distinct LNG Slot of the User Transferee and is included by the Operator in the Annual LNG Program, which is modified accordingly.
+6. Upon acceptance of the transfer request by the Operator, the transferred size of the LNG cargo constitutes a distinct LNG Slot of the User Transferee and is included by the Operator in the Annual LNG Program, which is modified accordingly.

-7. The Operatr does not consent in writing and the contract does not produce results for the Operator if:
+7. The Operator does not consent in writing and the contract does not produce results for the Operator if:

 A) The realization of the transfer would result in the violation of the provisions of the Code for the Transferor or the Transferee User.

-B) The Transferee has not submitted to the Operator an LNG Application, according to article [71], no later than 12:00 of the previous Day from the Day on which the transfer takes place and at least for the size of the transfered Gasification Capacity and for the period to which the transfer relates.
+B) The Transferee has not submitted to the Operator an LNG Application, according to article [71], no later than 12:00 of the previous Day from the Day on which the transfer takes place and at least for the size of the transferred Gasification Capacity and for the period to which the transfer relates.
 When evaluating the transfer request, the Operator examines whether the Transferee, in the context of the LNG Capacity obligation, has submitted a corresponding Request for Firm Services, according to article [8] for the same capacity and for the same period of time, in to which the transfer relates.